ibm-cloud-docs/FileStorage/data-security.md

 The provider-managed encryption-at-rest feature is available in all [data centers](/docs/FileStorage?topic=FileStorage-selectDC).
 All storage that is ordered in these data centers is automatically provisioned with encryption for data-at-rest.

 When you order {{site.data.keyword.filestorage_short}}, select a data center that is marked with an asterisk (`*`).
-You can see a lock icon to the right of the Volume Name field that indicates that the volume is encrypted.
+You can see a lock icon next to the Volume Name field that indicates that the volume is encrypted.
 See Figure 1.

 ![Figure 1.
 Example of the lock icon that indicates that the volume is encrypted.](/images/encryptedstorage.svg){: caption="Figure 1.
 Example of the lock icon that indicates that the volume is encrypted." caption-side="bottom"}